RELATIONSHIP COUNSELLING

 As the brain develops, neural pathways associated with effective strategies are reinforced, while others fade.
 Over time, these patterns shape how we relate, especially in intimate relationships.
 We may withdraw, push others away, or strive to earn love through perfection.
 When our needs go unmet, old fears stir—of rejection, of inadequacy, of being unlovable.
 Though once protective, these strategies can create distance in the very places we yearn for closeness.
 Beneath them often lies a tender longing: to be met, known, and loved as we are.

-As is best practise, the first two sessions will be about gaining an understanding of your relationship and seeing if I, and relationship therapy, is the best fit.
+As is best practice, the first two sessions will be about gaining an understanding of your relationship and seeing if I, and relationship therapy, is the best fit.
 If it is agreed that my services are not the best fit, then I will refer you to someone else.
 During the first session I will see you together, during the second session/s I will see each of you individually, then following this you will be seen together.

 "Love is not something we fall into, but something we create.
 It is the most powerful bond we have, and it's built on trust and responsiveness."
 Sue Johnson